Izenda7Series/docs/dev/howto_mvc5kit.rst

 We are syncing between the MVC application’s security model and Izenda’s to make them essentially equivalent.

-You can see starting `AccountController <https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/Mvc5StarterKit/Controllers/AccountController.cs#L159>`__ that we are using methods to pass values directly from the MVC application’s security model into Izenda’s by equivocating the MVC application’s Tenant, Role, and User variables with Izenda’s.
+You can see starting `here <https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/Mvc5StarterKit/Controllers/AccountController.cs#L159>`__ that we are using methods to pass values directly from the MVC application’s security model into Izenda’s by equivocating the MVC application’s Tenant, Role, and User variables with Izenda’s.
 While some areas of this code contain hard-coded values, in real world implementations those values get replaced with variables or lookups.

 Much of the code used in the account controller is supported by contents of the `IzendaBoundary <https://github.com/Izenda7Series/Mvc5StarterKit/tree/master/Mvc5StarterKit/IzendaBoundary>`__ directory and `Models <https://github.com/Izenda7Series/Mvc5StarterKit/tree/master/Mvc5StarterKit/Models>`__ from the MVC kit.